15 October 2022

-- The Wife: 1 season so far!
+- The Wife: 2 full seasons so far, with new episodes of Season 3 landing every Thursday into 2023!
 Showmax’s first Original telenovela is inspired by the hit book series by Dudu Busani-Dube.
 When Hlomu, an ambitious journalist, falls for a charming taxi driver, his secrets draw her into a dark underworld.

 - Gomora: 2 seasons; a wealthy widow’s life falls apart when her dead hubby’s lies are exposed and she’s forced to move back in with her criminal mastermind mom in the kasi.